How to Measure Steel Tubing: OD vs ID for Accurate Sizing

 In manufacturing, the actual outside diameter of steel tubing is used to classify sizes.
 This standardization simplifies the selection process for industries like construction and automotive.
 Additionally, the consistency of the outside diameter, regardless of wall thickness, makes it a reliable parameter for projects requiring exact external measurements.

-Applications of Inside Diameter (ID) in Steel Tubing
+Inside Diameter (ID) in Steel Tubing

 The inside diameter is crucial for applications involving the flow of liquids, gases, or other materials.
 It determines the internal capacity of the tubing, which directly impacts the efficiency of fluid transport systems.
 Industries such as plumbing and chemical processing prioritize the inside diameter to ensure optimal flow rates and volume capacities.